Savings rates rocket following base rate hike. Here's the highest saving rates right now

 Fixed savings

-For example, savings rates may start to rise everywhere over the next year or two, potentially as a result of soaring inflation.
-Likewise, rates may also rise should the UK economy look a little rosier in future.
-However, when your money is in a fixed account you can't access your cash before the term's up.
-This is why locking away cash for a very long period of time is a big risk.
+Keep in mind that market rates can change; but when your money is in a fixed account you can't access your cash before the term's up.
+This is why locking away cash for a very long period of time is a certain risk.

 Important: All accounts mentioned above have the full £85,000 FSCS savings safety protection.